tschneidereit/SwiftSuspenders/fallbackProviders.md

 A fallbackProvider is where the injector turns for help when it doesn't have a mapping.

 - Set through the `injector.fallbackProvider` property (default is `null`).
-- Either a class or instance.
 - Must implement `FallbackDependencyProvider`.
-- If a class is provided, a new instance of this class will be created for each dependency, with the dependency type passed to the constructor.
-- If an instance is provided, the same instance will be used for all dependencies.
+- The given instance will be used for all dependencies.
-- Must implement the `satisfies` method, which returns a boolean saying whether it can or can't provide for this type.
+- Must implement the `prepareNextRequest` method, which returns a boolean saying whether it can or can't provide for this request.

 ### Order of strategies for checking `satisfies` & fulfilling dependencies